eezstreet/SWATEliteForce/README.md

 1. How to Install
 2. Changes, Summarized
 3. Frequently Asked Questions (FAQ)
+4. Mod Compatibility
-4. Known Issues
+5. Known Issues
-5. Other Minor Changes
+6. Other Minor Changes
   - AI
   - Gameplay
   - GUI
   - Equipment
   - Mission Changes
-6. How to play in Multiplayer
+7. How to play in Multiplayer
-7. Credits
+8. Credits
-8. License
+9. License

 # HOW TO INSTALL #